Sethuraman Panchanathan

-Sethuraman Panchanathan (born 1960/1961) is an Indian–American computer scientist and academic administrator, and served as the 15th Director of the U.S. National Science Foundation from 2020 to 2025.
+Sethuraman Panchanathan (born 24 June 1961) is an Indian–American computer scientist and academic administrator who served as the 15th Director of the U.S. National Science Foundation (NSF) from 2020 to 2025.

-He previously served at Arizona State University as executive vice president of knowledge enterprise development and the chief research and innovation officer.
-He was the founding director of the Center for Cognitive Ubiquitous Computing (CUbiC), Foundation Chair of Computing and Informatics at ASU, and a professor in the School of Computing and Augmented Intelligence (SCAI), part of the Ira A. Fulton Schools of Engineering.
+Panchanathan is a professor and foundation chair in the School of Computing and Augmented Intelligence, part of the Ira A. Fulton Schools of Engineering at Arizona State University (ASU).
+Prior to serving on the National Science Board and as NSF director, Panchanathan led ASU's Knowledge Enterprise, its research apparatus, as executive vice president and chief research and innovation officer.
+During his tenure at the NSF, the agency formed its first new directorate in more than 30 years and established a network of artificial intelligence research institutes, among other initiatives.
+His departure from the foundation came amid significant cuts to NSF funding.

-In January 2025, Panchanathan was announced as a recipient of the Padma Shri, the Government of India's fourth-highest civilian award.
-The award was conferred by President Droupadi Murmu at the May 2025 Civil Investiture Ceremony-II.
+Panchanathan's research focuses on machine learning and assistive computing technologies for disabled people.
+In 2025, Panchanathan received the Padma Shri, one of the Government of India's highest civilian awards.

 Early life and education

 Panchanathan was born in Chennai, India.
-He attended Vivekananda College (University of Madras), graduating in 1981 with a B.Sc. in physics.
-In 1984, he earned a B.E. in Electronics and Communication Engineering from the Indian Institute of Science in Bangalore, India.
+He attended Vivekananda College, affiliated with the University of Madras, graduating in 1981 with a Bachelor of Science in physics.
+In 1984, he earned a Bachelor of Engineering in electronics and communication engineering from the Indian Institute of Science in Bangalore.

-In 1986, he completed his M.Tech. in Electrical Engineering from the Indian Institute of Technology, Madras.
+In 1986, he completed his Master of Technology in electrical engineering from the Indian Institute of Technology Madras.
 He later enrolled in the doctoral program at the University of Ottawa and received his Ph.D. in electrical and computer engineering in 1989 while working under the direction of Morris Goldberg.